 - Adding butter is also a matter of personal preference.
 I have added 1 tbsp, but you can add as much as you want.

-- I normally tend to avoid adding butter while sauteeing as it gets burnt easily.
-You can replace the oil with butter too, if you prefer.
+- I normally tend to avoid adding butter while sauteing as it gets burnt easily.
+You can replace the oil with butter too if you prefer.

 Look up my bhatura recipe to pair with this.